 Email Me the Recipe!

-- Super Filling.
-Eggs and black beans bring lots of protein to the table to make these breakfast tacos super satisfying!
+- Eggs and black beans bring lots of protein to the table to make these breakfast tacos super satisfying!

-- Highly Adaptable.
-What goes inside a breakfast taco is entirely up to you!
-Breakfast tacos almost always include eggs (the breakfast tie-in), and you can add any combination of bacon, sausage, cheese, and Mexican-inspired ingredients like beans, avocado, and salsa.
+- Breakfast tacos are highly adaptable!
+They almost always include eggs (the breakfast tie-in), and you can add any combination of bacon, sausage, cheese, and Mexican-inspired ingredients like beans, avocado, and salsa.

-- Easier Than You Think.
-This breakfast taco recipe is also stunningly simple.
-You cook all the breakfast tacos ingredients together in a pan, stuff your tortillas with wild abandon, and then wonder how many days in a row it will be until you get tired of them.
+- This breakfast taco recipe is also stunningly easy.
+You cook all the ingredients together in a pan, stuff your tortillas with wild abandon, and then wonder how many days in a row it will be until you get tired of them.

 5 Star Review